Skip to content

 apt upgrade

-Update process can take some time in case of using old & cheap SD card and/or under heavy load.
+The Update process can take quite some time in case you are using an old or a cheap SD card and/or experience heavy load.

-If the kernel was upgraded during this process you will be prompted to reboot at next login.
+If the kernel was upgraded during this process, you will be prompted to reboot at the next login.

-First you need to update all packages described in a previous step.
+First, you need to update all packages as described in the previous section.
 Then run:

 Bash